-It was introduced 25 years ago by the Japanime artist Tochi Ueyama in his manga Cooking Papa.
+It had been introduced 25 years ago by the Japanime artist Tochi Ueyama in his manga Cooking Papa.
 In his food manga, the main character, a dad and salary-man, likes to cook for his family.
 Ueyama named this dish onigirazu and introduced it in his comic books when he saw his wife making a new style of Onigiri.

-In the voting for the most popular food item, the Gurunavi Research Institute said that this particular Japanese sandwich best represented the year 2015 because it enabled many “creative and innovative” interpretations, therefore “broadening the possibilities of rice dishes at a time when people continue to shun them (due to the westernization of Japanese cuisine).”
+In the voting for the most popular food item, the Gurunavi Research Institute said that this particular Japanese sandwich best represented the year 2015 because it enabled many “creative and innovative” interpretations, therefore “broadening the possibilities of rice dishes at a time when people continue to shun them (due to the westernisation of Japanese cuisine).”